RMoraes-hub/FSI-Review/README.md

 # Course1-Review
-A review activity for the intro full stack course
+A review activity for the intro full stack course Rosana is making changes
+Rosana's changes for completing the activity

 # Instructions
 - Fork this project to your GitHub